pfothergill/com-pfothergill/README.md

-# Website template for pfothergill.com (Site not yet updated to reflect this template)
+# Navigation template for a React website (Site not yet updated to reflect this template)

 <br />